-200° field of view cameras for detailed top and side images along with a forward facing camera for down the structure images.
+200° field of view cameras for detailed top and side images along with a forward facing camera for condition assessment videos.

 360° spinning scanner continually captures data points at a rate of 30Hz using light detection and ranging (LiDAR).